 - Category: European Union Carbon Market Glossary

-The SFDR Regulation stands for the Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation).
+The SFDR stands for the Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector.

 Entry into force and implementation, transitory issues

-The transitory issues have been explained in the Joint ESA Supervisory Statement od 25 February 2021 on the application of the Sustainable Finance Disclosure Regulation (JC 2021 06) as follows:
+The transitory issues have been explained in the Joint ESA (European Supervisory Authorities) Supervisory Statement of 25 February 2021 on the application of the Sustainable Finance Disclosure Regulation (JC 2021 06) as follows:

 - while financial market participants and financial advisers are required to apply most of the provisions on sustainability-related disclosures laid down in the SFDR from 10 March 2021, the application of the Regulatory Technical Standards (RTS) will be delayed to a later date;

 - the European Commission’s Directorate-General for Financial Stability, Financial Services and Capital Markets Union in a letter sent to the ESAs on 20 October 2020 stated that “in terms of substance, the application of the Regulation is not conditional on the formal adoption and entry into force or application of the regulatory technical standards as it lays down at Level 1 general principles of sustainability-related disclosures”;

 - in order to provide financial market participants and financial advisers with sufficient time to gather the information necessary and adjust their practices to apply the specific requirements of the RTS, and in order to provide for the alignment of the application of the RTS with the application of the amendments in the Taxonomy Regulation to the SFDR as well as the application of periodic reporting in the SFDR, the ESAs have proposed in their draft RTS to delay the application date of the RTS to 1 January 2022.

 The said Supervisory Statement of 25 February 2021 ESAs also reads: